Kevin Ara

-Kevin Ara (born February 8, 1984) is an American soccer player, who played defensive midfielder for D.C.
+Kevin Ara (born February 8, 1984) is an American soccer player, who played midfielder for D.C.
 United.

-Ara played his college soccer at Harvard University, where he had a rather distinguished career.
-While at Harvard, he was named first team All-Ivy, first team All-New England and an NCAA All-American.
-Ara was placed on the short list of finalists for the prestigious Herman Trophy during his senior season.
+Ara played college soccer at Harvard University, he was named first team All-Ivy, first team All-New England and an NCAA All-American.
+Ara finished his junior year with second most points in all of college soccer and a finalist for the Hermann Trophy during his senior season.

 After graduating from Harvard, Ara was selected 24th overall in the 2004 MLS SuperDraft.
-Ara managed to make an impact and earned playing time during his 2004 rookie season while winning a championship with D.C.
+Ara earned significant playing time during his 2004 rookie season while winning a championship with D.C.
 United.

-After the 2004 season, Ara was selected 18th overall by Real Salt Lake in the Expansion Draft.
+Ara was selected 18th overall by Real Salt Lake in the 2004 MLS expansion draft.

-After retiring from professional soccer, Ara started a career in finance and currently is a portfolio manager at a hedge fund.
+After retiring from professional soccer, Ara started a career in finance.